Frequently Asked Questions

 - The prescribed dose is above the recommended dosage – given that studies using ivermectin doses up to 10 times the FDA approved dose of 0.2mg/kg have not been associated with any increased adverse effects, this reason would be invalid.
 Further, doctors can and do prescribe medicines above normal doses for patients and this practice is perfectly legal.
 Finally, of the many treatment studies of ivermectin in COVID-19, multi-day dose regimens of up to 0.3mg/kg have been used with no reported increase in adverse effects.

 Note that if a pharmacist refuses to fill the ivermectin prescription by claiming that “it is not recommended or approved for COVID-19” they should be made aware of the following:

-- NIH treatment guidelines are not mandates and thus do not and cannot restrict any provider’s decision to prescribe a medication that the NIH Guidelines panel does not recommend.
-As stated in the Introduction to the NIH guideline for COVID-19:
+NIH treatment guidelines are not mandates and thus do not and cannot restrict any provider’s decision to prescribe a medication that the NIH Guidelines panel does not recommend.
+As stated in the NIH COVID-19 Treatment Guidelines:

-- “Off-label” prescribing of a medicine that has received FDA-approval for another indication is both legal and common.
-Further, it is estimated that one in five prescriptions written today are for such off-label use.
+“Off-label” prescribing of a medicine that has received FDA-approval for another indication is both legal and common.

 Thus, if a pharmacist refuses to fill a prescription without an accepted indication for refusal as above, this can be considered “practicing medicine.”
 Given that pharmacists have no legal right to practice medicine, in such a case, a complaint to the state medical licensing board may be appropriate.
 Further, the permit holder/store owner, the pharmacist in charge, the pharmacist who refuses to fill a prescription, and the wholesaler are all licensed by their state’s Board of Pharmacy.
 A complaint for unprofessional conduct can be filed against each with the appropriate Board of Pharmacy.